Luxury Expenditures Policy

 expenditures.
 Expenditures for charitable contributions and charitable events are not prohibited

 under this policy.
-Entertainment or events expenditures in an amount less than $
+Entertainment or events expenditures in an amount less than $10,000 per

 office renovation, including expenditures related to furniture, art, office personalization, interior